kiwidamien/Roman/README.md

 ## Purpose

 This is a "hello world" example of how to create a Python package.
 It does so by going through the process of creating a package (`roman`) that
-- converts between roman numeral strings and integers
+- converting between roman numeral strings and integers
 - converting between temperatures

 This guide has been broken into several tags, so that the process can be followed.
 You can access different tag, clone this repo and use